Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: Numerical results

-The comparison between the newly developed schemes and that reported in \cite{gatti:2024c} is striking.
-We use a Courant number of $0.9$ for the method in \cite{gatti:2024c}, and $1.1$ for the space-time \texttt{L}-stable schemes introduced in this work.
+The comparison between the newly developed schemes and that reported in~\cite{gatti:2025} is striking.
+We use a Courant number of $0.9$ for the method in~\cite{gatti:2025} and $1.1$ for the space-time \texttt{L}-stable schemes introduced in this work.
 Figure~\ref{fig:lava_pouring_time_step} shows the evolution of the time step size for both methods.
-The method used in \cite{gatti:2024c} cannot handle the stiffness of the problem, and the time step rapidly approaches machine epsilon.
-By contrast, the (pseudo-)staggered Galerkin method with IMEX-RK coefficients in Table \ref{tab:IMEX_c_eq_ctilde} and Table \ref{tab:IMEX_maximized_stability} exhibit a stable solution, thanks to their intrinsic space-time \texttt{L}-stability, which effectively filters out transient dynamics induced by the stiff source term.
+The method used in~\cite{gatti:2025} cannot handle the stiffness of the problem, and the time step rapidly approaches the machine epsilon.
+By contrast, the (pseudo)staggered Galerkin method with IMEX-RK coefficients in Table~\ref{tab:IMEX_c_eq_ctilde} and Table~\ref{tab:IMEX_maximized_stability} exhibits a stable solution, thanks to their intrinsic space-time \texttt{L}-stability, which effectively filters out transient dynamics induced by the stiff source term.
 Without this property, the time step would eventually collapse to zero.
 We just report the time step size over time for only one of the two proposed methods, as both exhibit similar performance.
-Also the numerical solution of the two schemes is mostly the same.
-Since we expect radial symmetry, we focus on the one-dimensional solution over the $x$-axis.
-We just notice the presence of some oscillations in discretizing the mass flux $hu_{y}$ when applying the coefficients listed in Table \ref{tab:IMEX_maximized_stability}.

-To appreciate the difference between the two proposed set of IMEX coefficients, we consider now a time-dependent lava discharge modeled as a nonlinear, modulated chaotic map designed to produce aperiodic oscillations.
+For the sake of completeness, we now consider a time-dependent lava discharge modeled as a nonlinear, modulated chaotic map designed to produce aperiodic oscillations.
 More specifically, we set

 where $\tilde{Q}$ is obtained by iterating a logistic map three times,